Shoresh613/astro-script/README.md

 ## Contributing

 Contributions to AstroScript are welcome!
-Please fork the repository and submit pull requests with your enhancements, or open issues for any bugs or new feature requests.
+Please open issues for any bugs or new feature requests, and/or submit pull requests with your enhancements.

 ## License